 CPATA’s offices will be closed December 25 to January 1 inclusively for the holidays.

-CPATA’s Registration Committee Establishes Standard-Setting Methods to Determine Pass Marks for the New Qualifying Examinations Starting in 2024
+CPATA’s Registration Committee Establishes Standard-Setting Methods to Determine Standards for the New Qualifying Examinations Starting in 2024

-At its June 13, 2023, meeting, CPATA’s Registration Committee made decisions regarding how the pass marks will be determined for the new qualifying examinations.
-Starting in 2024, exam pass marks will be determined after the tests are written, based on both subject matter expertise and candidate scoring data.
+At its July 4, 2023, meeting, CPATA’s Registration Committee made decisions regarding how the standards for demonstrating competency will be determined for the new qualifying examinations.
+Starting in 2024, standards for demonstrating competency on the exams will be determined after the tests are written, based on both subject matter expertise and candidate performance data.

 Through the competency initiative and the exam redevelopment process, CPATA aims to: